-“...supporting you in building on your own inner strengths...”
+“...supporting you in building on your inner strengths...”

 I am trained in traditional Cognitive Behavioral Therapy (CBT), which focuses on changing our automatic negative thoughts and behavior patterns.
 I also regularly incorporate aspects of Acceptance and Commitment Therapy (ACT), which includes practicing mindfulness, and developing self-compassion.
-I believe that you are the expert of your own life, and as your therapist I have the privilege and honor of being a witness to your story, and supporting you in building on your own inner strengths to reach your goals and potential.
-My hope is that you will find our work together to be supportive, transformative, and empowering.
+I believe that you are the expert of your own life, and as your therapist I have the privilege and honor of being a witness to your story, and support you in building on your inner strengths to reach your goals and potential.
+I hope that you will find our work together to be supportive, transformative, and empowering.

 Navigating the teenage years can be challenging, both for adolescents and their parents and families.
 This is a time of significant change for their mind and body, as well as for their social and home life – not to mention the stress of school!
 In counseling teen clients I have learned the importance of taking the time to build rapport with them.
 I provide a supportive environment where they can feel understood and safe to express their feelings and frustrations.
 I also have experience creating safety plans with adolescents in crisis and addressing social media and screen-time concerns.
 Teen clients (ages 13 and up) have the right to decide who they want/don’t want to be involved in their treatment.
 If the client wants others involved, I encourage the engagement of parents and family members in their counseling.
 I can then better understand the teen’s support system and how we can work together to foster their transition into young adulthood.